 Without question, the most painful aspect of running this organization is the inevitability of receiving a heartbreaking phone call that an Artisan member has passed away.
 Silversmiths are few and far between.
 The talented individuals youll read about have left behind legacies that are rare and admirable.
 The Artisan Memorial will keep these silversmiths alive in our hearts, and remind us that carrying on this great craft is part of Americas heritage.
 I believe Jeremiah Dummer (this country's first American-born silversmith) would approve.
 Jeffrey Herman, Founder

-Jeremiah Dummer 16451718, born in Newbury, MA.
-Apprenticed in 1659 to John Hull and setup as a silversmith in Boston c.1666.
-He engraved plates for currency (in 1710 he printed the first paper money in Connecticut).
+Jeremiah Dummer 16451718, the first American-born silversmith, was born in Newbury, MA.
+In 1659 he apprenticed with John Hull and setup as a silversmith in Boston c.1666.
+Hull was the first Mint Master and engraved plates for currency and in 1710 printed the first paper money in Connecticut.

 Robert R. Bower